Welcome to the Animas River - Fly Fishing in Durango, Colorado

 The ski resort in this part of southwest Colorado’s name is “Purgatory.”
-The Animas River’s Spanish name, “El Rio de las Animas Perdidas en Purgatorio,” translates to “The River of the Lost Souls in Hell.”
-Between the ski resort’s name and the Animas River’s origin, you would think this part of Colorado was a barren, bleak, and daunting landscape.
-But ask any outdoor enthusiast, the Animas River fly fishing adventure is literal heaven on Earth.
+The Animas River in Durango, Colorado's Spanish name, “El Rio de las Animas Perdidas en Purgatorio,” translates to “The River of the Lost Souls in Hell.”
+Between the ski resort’s name and the Animas River in Durango, Colorado's origin, you would think this part of Colorado was a barren, bleak, and daunting landscape.
+But ask any outdoor enthusiast, the Animas River fly fishing in Durango, Colorado is literal heaven on Earth.

 Reaching 126 miles long, the Animas River is one of the last free-flowing rivers in the state of Colorado.
 Beginning in the Needle Mountains of the San Juan Mountain Range, these waters rush along Cinnamon Mountain and cascade through wild canyons before flowing through Silverton, Colorado.
 As it exits Silverton, the Animas races for Durango, Colorado, where a section of the water holds a Colorado Gold Medal fishing destination title.
 Once out of the Durango territory, the Animas sees its ultimate resting place in New Mexico where it merges with the San Juan River near the city of Aztec.

 With some parts of the river stretching out to one hundred feet wide, these waters are home to an abundance of trout, both native and stocked.
-With 70% of angler’s catches being rainbow, rainbow trout are the most popular species found in the Animas.
+With 70% of angler’s catches being rainbow, rainbow trout are the most popular species found when fly fishing the Animas River.
 25% of catches are that of the brown trout species, and the remaining catches comprise cutthroat and brook trout.

-Between the record-setting large trout catches, being habitat to resident and migratory bald eagles, and the undeniable beauty of the peaks that make up the San Juan Mountain Range, Animas River fly fishing is some of the best in the world.
-To prepare for the best experience the Animas can offer, it’s critical to know the hot places on the river to fish, the best time of year to fish, and how to plan a fly-fishing trip to this corner and tributary of Colorado.
+Between the record-setting large trout catches, being habitat to resident and migratory bald eagles, and the undeniable beauty of the peaks that make up the San Juan Mountain Range, Animas River fly fishing in Durango, Colorado is some of the best in the world.
+To prepare for the best experience the Animas can offer, it’s critical to know the hot places on the river to fish, the best time of year to fish, and how to plan a Durango, Colorado fly fishing trip to this corner and tributary of Colorado.

 Although the most isolated and nature-soaked part of the river is near its head, it requires a lengthy commute and is trickier to access, even by car.
 However, if you’re up for the challenge, don’t be afraid to try out your casts in these waters.
 This beginning stretch of the river near the small mining town of Silverton is home to some mammoth trout.
 You can find these hungry beasts in the deep pools between the boulders that tumble from the peaks and crash land in the stream.

-Conveniently, the best Animas River fly fishing takes place in the heart of Durango, Colorado.
+Conveniently, the best Animas River fly fishing is in Durango, Colorado.
 From the 32nd Street Bridge on the north end of town to the Rivera Bridge at Dallabetta City Park, 7 miles of the river is accessible.
 A lot of the water here is wide and shallow, making for stellar wade fishing.
 The section of the Animas flowing before and after the Rivera Bridge is what earned the Animas its Gold Medal Water status.
-A foot and bike trail parallels all 7 miles of this river section, so a lot of its waters can be fished in a single day.
+A pedestrian and bike trail parallels all 7 miles of this river section, so a lot of its waters can be fished in a single day.